These inclusive practices are a simple but powerful way to make your teaching delivery more inclusive.

 Why: to make sure you are assessing the student's knowledge, skill and understanding, not their disability.

-6. Promote assistive technologies to everyone
+6. Promote assistive technology

 The University’s software finder lists tools which may help with learning, productivity and with unlocking educational content.
 Examples are text-to-speech, speech recognition or mindmapping software.